Experiencing the More-than-Human Through Human Augmentation: Case Studies

 \section{Case Studies}

+The following five case studies exemplify the MtHtHA approach and demonstrate these design principles in practice, each targeting a different nonhuman Umwelt.

-\subsection{Becoming a Bat with "EchoVision": Seeing Through Sound}
+\subsection{Becoming a Bat with ``EchoVision'': Seeing Through Sound}

-\textit{EchoVision} \cite{Hu2024Becoming} directly addresses Nagel’s question “what is it like to be a bat?” by offering participants a mixed‑reality (MR) experience of bat echolocation.
-The project uses a custom bat‑shaped mask that houses the open‑source HoloKit MR headset.
-When participants wear the mask and vocalise, the system maps sound waves to visual echoes in the MR display, allowing them to “see” the surrounding environment through reflected sound.
+\textit{EchoVision} \cite{Hu2024Becoming} directly responds to Nagel's question ``what is it like to be a bat?'' by offering participants a mixed-reality (MR) experience of bat echolocation.
+The project uses a custom bat-shaped mask that houses the open-source HoloKit MR headset \cite{Hu2024HoloKit}.
+When participants wear the mask and vocalize, the system maps sound waves to visual echoes in the MR display, allowing them to ``see'' the surrounding environment through reflected sound.
 The mask itself serves as a curiosity catalyst, inviting bystanders to imagine the unseen experience, thus fulfilling P2.
-In a site‑specific pop‑up under Austin’s Congress Avenue Bridge—the habitat of millions of free‑tailed bats—over two hundred participants experienced the installation in collaboration with bat conservationists.
+In a site-specific pop-up under Austin's Congress Avenue Bridge---the habitat of millions of free-tailed bats---over two hundred participants experienced the installation in collaboration with bat conservationists.

-\textit{EchoVision} intentionally estranges human perception (P1) by converting auditory information into visual cues, encouraging participants to explore without relying on sight.
+\textit{EchoVision} intentionally estranges human perception (P5) by converting auditory information into visual cues, encouraging participants to explore without relying on sight.
 Participants described moving more slowly, listening intently, and appreciating the presence of bats above them.
 By fostering an embodied awareness of echolocation, the piece transforms abstract knowledge about bats into a felt experience, aligning with P4.
-The shared, public nature of the installation also created interspecies dialogue; participants vocalised to detect each other, while bystanders observed and photographed the interactions, creating a collective ecological awareness.
+The shared, public nature of the installation also created interspecies dialogue; participants vocalized to detect each other, while bystanders observed and photographed the interactions, creating a collective ecological awareness.

-\subsection{Becoming a Star-Nosed Mole with "FeltSight": Tactile Navigation}
+\subsection{Becoming a Star-Nosed Mole with ``FeltSight'': Touching Beyond Reach}